almende/eve/implementations/java/capabilities.md

 A single Eve agent can have multiple Transports configured, each with its own URL structure.
 This allows exposure of the agents via multiple transports at the same time.
 This also means each agent has multiple addresses as well.

+#### Global transport configuration

+All transport capabilities share two configuration items:

+**doShortcut**: This option controls if the capability may bypass the network layer if it detects that the receiver of a message is actually hosted in the same VM.
+If this options is true, the message may be passed directly to the receiver, if false, the message is fully send through the network layer, included potential serializations, etc.

+**doAuthentication**: This option controls if the transport capability is responsible for fully determine the authentication of the remote endpoint on incoming messages.
+If true, the capability will enforce access authentication.
+(Within the HTTP transport this enforces SSL and basic authentication) If false, the capability will just accept the remote endpoints claimed senderUrl and use that as sender address.

 ### Http transport {#HttpTransport}

 The agent needs to initialise the HttpCapability through the HttpTransportBuilder.
 This capability acts like an adapter to a servlet which implements the HTTP endpoint.
 This servlet needs to be setup separately from the HttpCapability, although in the embedded setup this is done in one configuration action.